 What is text2cloud?
 Who is text2cloud?

-text2cloud is now a solo-authored experiment in writing in public, where the aim is not to generate quick blasts of response to changes in higher education, but rather to work meditatively, speculatively, and deliberatively through extended pieces that draw on the rich array of resources the web makes available to us all–the limitless archive of still and moving images, live footage, real-time data, unsolicited feedback.
-It’s an exploration of what becomes possible when text moves to the cloud.
+So, my interest shifted to exploring “the end of privacy” and “learning in public,” which I came to see as two sides of the same coin.
+In pursuing these interests, my aim has not been to generate quick blasts of response, but rather to work meditatively, speculatively, and deliberatively through extended pieces that draw on the rich array of resources the web makes available to us all–the limitless archive of still and moving images, live footage, real-time data, unsolicited feedback.
+In this respect, text2cloud is an exploration of what becomes possible when text moves to the cloud.
 (I discuss my decision to leave academic publishing here.)

 text2cloud is also a venue for publishing the works of Professor Pawn and H. Paunch.